Artist statement

 2017 ’Production Show: Artists House’, group exhibition, Eastside Projects, Birmingham.

-2017 ’Steppes’, group exhibition, Two Queens Gallery, Leicester in association with Eastside Projects, Birmingham.
+2017 ’Steppes’, group exhibition, Two Queens Gallery, Leicester in assoc. with Eastside Projects, Birmingham.

 2016 ’Five Finger Discount’, group exhibition, Bronze Dog, Göteborg, Sweden, curated by Joe Rowley.